EssenceStar/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to delete my first directory directory
+script to change a directory to the previous one